Nigeria-US friction over embattled AfDB chief Akinwumi Adesina | DW | 05.06.2020

 US unsatisfied with internal probe

 The United States, the bank's second largest shareholder, voiced reservations about the internal inquiry which did not find Adesina guilty.
 Instead, Washington insisted on an independent probe.
-Several other Western shareholders of the bank have backed the US in calling for a fresh inquiry, whereas Nigeria and other African shareholders have thrown their weight behind Adesina.
+Several other Western shareholders of the bank have backed the US, whereas Nigeria and other African shareholders have thrown their weight behind Adesina.

 For Bokpin, the US has a right to call for an independent inquiry.
 "The US has signaled clearly that the internal mechanism that the bank followed has not been satisfactory," Bokpin said.
 "The solution is not to kick out the US but to be more transparent."